reagento/adaptix/docs/why-not-pydantic.rst

 Pydantic does support standard library models, but this support is very limited.
 For example, you can’t alter parsing or serialization logic in an existing class.

-You can avoid these issues by restricting Pydantic to the layer responsible for communication with outer world.
+You can avoid these issues by restricting Pydantic to the layer responsible for communication with the outer world.
 However, this requires duplicating classes and manually writing converters.
 Pydantic offers a ``from_attributes=True`` mode, which allows you to create model instances from other objects,